 Gorkha is the historic birthplace of Prithvi Narayan Shah, the great Nepali king who unified the kingdoms of Nepal in 1769.
 Before Privithi Narayan Shah, Nepal was divided into small kingdoms.
 It was him dared to unite these small kingdoms into a single country in order to build a wall against the rising force of the East India Company.
 It is the home to the bravest-of-the-brave troop in the world: the Gurkhas.

-It is the location of the Manakamana Temple Also, the temples of great sage Gorakh Nath and goddess Gorakh Kali temple is located in district, after which the district got its name.
-Four major rivers run within and along it – the Chepe, Daraudi, Marsyangdi, and Budhi Gandaki.
+Gorkha maintains much of its centuries-old charm to the present day, with the main Durbar Palace being the central attraction.
+Trekkers often depart from here to the great Manaslu circuit while also enjoying this classic and much loved cultural town.
+It is the location of the Manakamana Temple.
+Also, the temples of great sage Gorakh Nath and goddess Gorakh Kali are also located in this district.
+Four major rivers run within and along with it: the Chepe, Daraudi, Marsyangdi, and Budhi Gandaki.

 Drive from Kathmandu to Arughat.
-It takes around 8 hours.

 Trek from Ghyampesal to Gorkha.
-It takes around 7 hours.

 Trek from Gorkha to Manakamana.
-It takes around 7 hours.

 Cable car ride from Manakamana to Highway